Kalibangan: Fort and houses

 Ruins of Kalibanga.
-Brick wall can be seen in the hole in the centre.
+Brick wall can be seen in the hole in the center.

 In this phase, the settlement was fortified, using dried mud bricks, from the beginning of occupation.
 This fort had been built twice in different periods.
 Earlier, fort wall had a thickness of 1.9 meters, which was raised to 3.7–4.1 meters during reconstruction in this phase.
 Brick size was 20 × 20 × 10 cm in both construction-phases.
 The citadel mound (smaller mound) is a parallelogram about 130 meters on the east–west axis and 260 meters on the north–south.
 Town planning was like that of Mohenjodaro or Harappa.
 The direction of houses and brick sizes was markedly different from that used in the Harappan phase (KLB-II).

 Within the walled area, the houses were also built of mud bricks of the same size as used in the fort wall; the use of burnt bricks is attested by a drain within the houses, remains of ovens and cylindrical pits, lined with lime plaster.
 Some burnt wedge shaped bricks have also been found.

 Earliest ploughed field

-B. B. Lal, former DG of ASI writes, "Kalibangan in Rajasthan has given the evidence of the earliest (c.
+Braj Lal, former DG of ASI writes, "Kalibangan in Rajasthan has given the evidence of the earliest (c.
 2800 BC) ploughed agricultural field ever revealed through an excavation.".
 It has been found south east of the pre-Harappan settlement, outside the fort.
 "Kalibangan excavations in present western Rajasthan shows a ploughed field, the first site of this nature in the world.
 It shows a grid pattern of furrows, placed about 30 cm apart running east-west and other spaced about 190 cm apart running north-south, a pattern remarkably similar to the one practiced even now.".
 Even today, similar ploughing is used for two simultaneous crops in this region, esp. of mustard and gram.
 In order to preserve it, this excavated ploughed field area was refilled after excavation and the area was marked by concrete pillar posts.